 The type of analysing assessments you issue matters too.
 For instance, for a high-level role, it’s worth investing in comprehensive testing.
 These include aptitude testing (including cognitive, verbal reasoning, numerical and abstract reasoning) and personality testing (such as 16PF or DiSC).
 Specifically assess aspects of their psychological character such as their emotional intelligence, integrity, or their attitude towards safety at work.
 There are tests for all of these things.

 Not everyone is convinced that psychometric tests are the be-all and end-all.
 Some suggest they can be gamed because they assume people will answer accurately and chances are they will instead simply tell you what you want to hear.

 There is also the argument that some – such as the Myers-Briggs test – take an ‘all or nothing’ approach to different characteristics when really all our traits fall along a spectrum.

-Having said that, test results should never be used as the deciding factor in whether a candidate is offered the role.
+In saying that, test results should never be used as the deciding factor in whether a candidate is offered the role.